neuronsimulator/nrn/neuron/neuron/classes/mechstan.rst

         This class is useful in maintaining a default set of parameters and can be used to specify values for a set of sections.

-        *name* is a density mechanism such as \ :code:`hh` or a point process such as \ :code:`VClamp`.
-A \ :code:`MechanismStandard` instance, when created, contains default values for all parameters associated with the mechanism.
+        *name* is a density mechanism such as :code:`hh` or a point process such as :class:`VClamp`.
+A :code:`MechanismStandard` instance, when created, contains default values for all parameters associated with the mechanism.

         In combination with the
-        :func:`MechanismType` class it is possible to create generic graphical interface widgets that are independent of the particular mechanism and parameter names.
+        :class:`MechanismType` class it is possible to create generic graphical interface widgets that are independent of the particular mechanism and parameter names.

         If vartype = 1, 2, or 3, the storage is for PARAMETER, ASSIGNED, or STATE